tylerhou/site-old/content/posts/ad-marrucinum-asinum.md

 ---
-title: "Ad Marrucinum Asinum"
+title: AD MARRUCINUM ASINUM
 subtitle: With thanks to my instructor Todd Hearon for his edits and suggestions.
 date: 2018-04-15T16:41:33-07:00
+code: false
+math: false
 draft: false
 unlisted: false
 ---

-Catullus 12
-AD MARRUCINUM ASINUM

 Marrucinus, you used your hand
 For joke and wine not well;